Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 Layer configuration:

+Note: some of the functions are only for use by developers who are programming extra functionality.

-* **Layer title**: The layer title is optional.
-If given, it is displayed by the ARpoise app in the top center of the screen.
+* **Layer title**: The layer title is optional (default is no title).
+If given, the title is displayed by the ARpoise app in the top center of the screen.
-* **Refresh interval**: The refresh interval is optional.
-If given, it defines the seconds after which the ARpoise app will update  the layer. **When is this useful?
-What is the default???**
+* **Refresh interval**: The refresh interval is optional (default is no refresh).
+If given, it defines the seconds after which the ARpoise app will update the layer.
+(Only useful if a developer changes the POIs via code.)
-* **Redirect to layer**: The redirection layer is optional, if given, the layer redirected to is displayed by the client instead of the current one. **When is this useful?
-What is the default???**
+* **Redirect to layer**: The redirection layer is optional (default is no redirect). if given, the layer will redirected to a different layer.
+(Only useful if a developer changes wants to trigger this via code.)
-* **Visibility in meters**: The layer is visible if a viewer is within this distance of the GPS position of one of the POIs.
+* **Visibility in meters**: The layer is visible only if a viewer is standing within this distance of the GPS position of one of the POIs.
 The maximum distance is 1500m = 1.5 kilometers 0 ~ 5000 feet, or almost a mile.
 (1 meter ~ 3 feet.)
+NOTE: the admin also needs to define an area in which the entire layer can be found.
+Please make sure that the center position of your POIs and the position of the layer is roughly the same.
-* **Area size in meters**: The area size is optional, if given, POIs having an absolute geo-location are kept within this area around the viewer.
-If the viewer is walking around the POIs will be relocated if they fall outside this area.
+* **Area size in meters**: Optional north-south bounds around the viewer in which the POIs should be constrained if the viewer is moving.
+If this is given, and the POIs are given an absolute geo-location in the POI settings, then as the viewer is moving the POIs are automatically reshuffled to fit inside the moving boundaries.
+If it is not set, the POIs stay at their set positions.
-* **Area width in meters**: The area width is optional, if given, POIs having an absolute geo-location are kept within this area. (is width E-W and size N-S???)
+* **Area width in meters**: Optional east-west bounds around the viewer in which the POIs should be constrained if the viewer is moving.
+If this is given, and the POIs are given an absolute geo-location in the POI settings, then as the viewer is moving the POIs are automatically reshuffled to fit inside the moving boundaries.
+If it is not set, the POIs stay at their set positions.
-* **Show menu button**: This combo box defines whether the ARpoise menu button is shown by the client application. (???)
+* **Show menu button**: This combo box defines whether the ARpoise logo menu button is shown in the app.
+If the logo menu button is on, the viewer can click on it to get out of a layer and back to the list of available layers, or click twice to enter a Fixed Position when they want to view a layer that is far away from them.
-* **Apply Kalman filter**: This combo box defines whether a Kalman filter is applied to the device location by the client application.
+* **Apply Kalman filter**: Currently not used.
+* **Is a default layer** Currently not used.
 * **No pois message**: This message is shown by the ARpoise app if there are no POIs within the range given by "Visibility in meters."
-* Action **Show information**: This combo box defines whether information messages are displayed by the client application. (???)
-* Action **Information message**: This allows to set a static information message to be displayed by the client application. (???)
+* **Action: Label**: Currently not used.
+* **Action: Show information**: Currently not used.
+* **Action: Information message**: Currently not used.
 * **Save** button: Saves the attributes to the layer's xml file.
 If you make changes to these properties, you MUST save them!

 In the Google map box: (Sorry, the "Find place" field does not work right now!)